veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“Impacts of Climate Change on Food Utilization in Nepal”] [16] (with Wenmei Guo and Alok K. Bohara), *Review of Development Economics*, 2023.

+["The tragedy of the nurdles: Governing global externalities"] [18] (with Ilia Murtazashvili and Keith Taylor), *Sustainability*, 2023.

-[“Cloudy with a Chance of Munchies: Assessing the Impact of Recreational Marijuana Legalization on Obesity”] [15] (with Raymond March and Glenn Furton), *Health Economics*, forthcoming. **Media coverage:** [WebMD][100]   [Leafly][101] [MarijuanaMoment][102] [Medscape][103]
+[“Cloudy with a Chance of Munchies: Assessing the Impact of Recreational Marijuana Legalization on Obesity”] [15] (with Raymond March and Glenn Furton), *Health Economics*, 2022. **Media coverage:** [WebMD][100]   [Leafly][101] [MarijuanaMoment][102] [Medscape][103]

-[“Impacts of Climate Change on Food Utilization in Nepal”] [16] (with Wenmei Guo and Alok K. Bohara), *Review of Development Economics*, forthcoming.

-[“Coproduction and the Crafting of Cognitive Institutions during the COVID-19 Pandemic”] [14] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.
+[“Coproduction and the Crafting of Cognitive Institutions during the COVID-19 Pandemic”] [14] (with Pablo Paniagua), *Journal of Institutional Economics*, 2022.

-[“A Polycentric Approach for Pandemic Governance: Nested Externalities and Coproduction Challenges”] [13] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.
+[“A Polycentric Approach for Pandemic Governance: Nested Externalities and Coproduction Challenges”] [13] (with Pablo Paniagua), *Journal of Institutional Economics*, 2022.

 [“Social entrepreneurship, co-production, and post-disaster recovery”] [6] (with Virgil H. Storr and Alok K. Bohara), *Disasters*, 2022.

+[“Perception of Climate Change and the Demand for Weather-Index Microinsurance: Evidence from a Contingent Valuation Survey in Nepal”] [12] (with Wenmei Guo and Alok K. Bohara), *Climate and Development*, 2022.

 [“Does social capital help in post-disaster recovery?
 Evidence from the Gorkha earthquake of Nepal”] [17] (with M-Adnan Shahid and Alok K. Bohara), *International Journal of Disaster Risk Reduction*, 2022.

-[“Perception of Climate Change and the Demand for Weather-Index Microinsurance: Evidence from a Contingent Valuation Survey in Nepal”] [12] (with Wenmei Guo and Alok K. Bohara), *Climate and Development*, 2021.

 [“Governing nested externalities during a pandemic: Social distancing as a co-production problem”] [11] (with Shikhar Shrestha and Pablo Paniagua), *Cosmos+Taxis*, 2021.